Amid attention on Petito case, Native mother seeks justice - NewsBreak

 Amid attention on Petito case, Native mother seeks justice

-TAOS, N.M., Sept 25 (Reuters) - Pepita Redhair, a 27-year-old Navajo woman who dreamt of becoming an engineer and loved skateboarding, was last seen in March 2020 in Albuquerque, New Mexico.
+TAOS, N.M., Sept 25 (Reuters) - Pepita Redhair, a 27-year-old Navajo woman who dreamt of becoming an engineer and loved skateboarding, was last seen here in March 2020 walking with her boyfriend in Albuquerque, New Mexico.

-Redhair's disappearance was not reported in local media.
-Detectives said they had no leads, according to her mother Anita King.
+Redhair’s disappearance was not reported in local media.
+Detectives said they ran out of leads, according to her mother Anita King.

 Now King, 62, is organizing an Oct.
 3 rally in Albuquerque to seek justice for her daughter after the disappearance of another young American woman, Gabby Petito, gained global attention.